The On-Going Safety of Home Delivered Meal Kits

 The Rutgers-Tennesse State University study showed deliveries were left outside for 8 hours or more before being refrigerated.
 Check the fine print of your choice of delivery program.

 Optimally, unless its an obvious frozen block, delivered food should be checked for a safe temperature.
 This should be done with a calibrated thermometer at the time of delivery.
 A calibrated thermometer is one that's been checked and adjusted to register the accurate temperature.
-It’s important to be confident of the temperature of your food.
-Unless you're positive of your thermometer's accuracy, calibrating is a necessary step.
+To be confident that the temperature of your food has been maintained at a safe level you must be positive of your thermometer's accuracy.
+Calibrating is a necessary step.
 See below for instructions to calibrate a thermometer.

-At the time of delivery - means that as soon as you receive your meal kit - check the package’s temperature.
-Checking for the temperature before refrigerating will alert you to whether your box has or has not maintained the appropriate temperature until delivery.
+At the time of delivery - means that as soon as you receive your meal kit is the time to check the package’s temperature.
+Knowing the package’s temperature before refrigerating will alert you to whether your box has or has not maintained the appropriate temperature until delivery.
 And, if someone else is picking up your delivery you may need to loan out your accurate thermometer in order to be sure your food is safe.

 The rule of thumb, according to the FDA, is to avoid the “danger zone”.
 Cue the Top Gun theme song and keep reading for zone guidelines.